Jaxonwht/marketplace/README.md

 ### Database Migration

+First remember to import your model into [migrations/env.py](./web_backend/migrations/env.py).
+Otherwise, Migrate may not be able to detect your model at all.

 In development context, the Postgres server is running as a docker image.
 We use [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) to do automatic database migrations through SQLAlchemy.
 Normally you do not have to carry out migration unless you define a new SQLAlchemy model or modify an existing one.
 You cannot run `flask db <command>` directly